What is brachytherapy for prostate cancer?

 Side effects of brachytherapy for prostate cancer

 Brachytherapy causes similar side effects to external beam radiotherapy.
-If you have brachytherapy on its own, some side effects may be less severe.
-If you have it with external beam radiotherapy, they may be more severe.
+If you have brachytherapy on its own, side effects may be milder.
+If you have brachytherapy with external beam radiotherapy, they may be worse.
+Some side effects may take several weeks to develop and may last for longer.

 Erection problems